save196/justCooKit/view/README.md

 # Cart
 Cart and checkout page
 # Commmon
-Common page elements such as HTML header or footer
+Common elements such as HTML header or footer